ErwanBarbedor/Plume_-_TextEngine/doc/overview.md

 </header>
 ```

-If you want to include a file containing no `plume` code but potentially many characters to escape (like a CSS file), you can use the `\include[extern] {path}` option.
+If you want to include a file containing no `plume` code but potentially many characters to escape (like a CSS file), use `\extern {path}`.
 The file will be read and directly included without being executed.